SathyaBhat/sathyasays.com/content/posts/2008-10-04-how-to-removing-transparency-in-games-without-disablingswitching-off-compiz.md

       </p>

       <div>
-        DropDownMenus may appear opaque but otherwise there shouldn&#8217;t be any problems.
+        DropDownMenus may appear opaque but otherwise there shouldn't be any problems.
 Games will be full opaque now.
 Please let me know if this solution works for you or if you are having other problems.
       </div>
     </li>
   </ol>